aliyun/terraform-provider-alicloud/website/docs/r/cs_serverless_kubernetes.html.markdown

 ---
 layout: "alicloud"
 page_title: "Alicloud: alicloud_cs_serverless_kubernetes"
-sidebar_current: "docs-alicloud-resource-cs-serveless-kubernetes"
+sidebar_current: "docs-alicloud-resource-cs-serverless-kubernetes"
 description: |-
-  Provides a Alicloud resource to manage container serveless kubernetes cluster.
+  Provides a Alicloud resource to manage container serverless kubernetes cluster.
 ---

-# alicloud\_cs\_serveless_kubernetes
+# alicloud\_cs\_serverless_kubernetes

-This resource will help you to manager a Serveless Kubernetes Cluster.
+This resource will help you to manager a Serverless Kubernetes Cluster.
 The cluster is same as container service created by web console.

--> **NOTE:** Serveless Kubernetes cluster only supports VPC network and it can access internet while creating kubernetes cluster.
+-> **NOTE:** Serverless Kubernetes cluster only supports VPC network and it can access internet while creating kubernetes cluster.
 A Nat Gateway and configuring a SNAT for it can ensure one VPC network access internet.
 If there is no nat gateway in the VPC, you can set `new_nat_gateway` to "true" to create one automatically.

--> **NOTE:** Creating serveless kubernetes cluster need to install several packages and it will cost about 5 minutes.
+-> **NOTE:** Creating serverless kubernetes cluster need to install several packages and it will cost about 5 minutes.
 Please be patient.

 -> **NOTE:** The provider supports to download kube config, client certificate, client key and cluster ca certificate after creating cluster successfully, and you can put them into the specified location, like '~/.kube/config'.

--> **NOTE:** If you want to manage serveless Kubernetes, you can use [Kubernetes Provider](https://www.terraform.io/docs/providers/kubernetes/index.html).
+-> **NOTE:** If you want to manage serverless Kubernetes, you can use [Kubernetes Provider](https://www.terraform.io/docs/providers/kubernetes/index.html).

 -> **NOTE:** You need to activate several other products and confirm Authorization Policy used by Container Service before using this resource.
 Please refer to the `Authorization management` and `Cluster management` sections in the [Document Center](https://www.alibabacloud.com/help/doc-detail/86488.htm).